oshirokn/oshirokn.github.io/index.md

 The game has been made in 5 months during my studies at Aalto University.
 The team consisted of 3 designers.

-# Massacre at High Castle - Action, PC
+## Massacre at High Castle - Action

 Massacre at High Castle is a fast paced action game.
 Possess your enemies to gain their strengths and use it to your advantage.
 As you rampage through the castle, destroy your environment and kill enemies to unlock your power.
 Dance around enemies by dashing and unleash combos to annihilate your foes.